Search features

 d Email Email More info More Info

 ART 488.
 SEMINAR IN ART.
 Available only by pre-approved permission of the department chair and the instructor involved.
 An additional fee is charged for this course.
-Semester course, one, two or three hours.
+One, two or three hours.

 a section of the SEMINAR IN ART course in Art - ART